Overview

 After the biopsy, we send the samples that we have taken to be examined in a laboratory.

-It usually takes 5 to 7 days to get the results from a pleural biopsy.
-When your medical team have the results, they contact you to talk about them with you.
+It usually takes about 1 week to get the results from a pleural biopsy.
+Your medical team will arrange an appointment with you to go through these.